TargetProcess/taucharts-docs/plugins/tooltip.md

 #### formatters

-By default the plugin formats displayed properties according to chart guide or leave them them as is.
+By default the plugin formats displayed properties according to a chart guide or leaves them as is.

-The *formatters* property allows to rename displayed property name and specify formatter for property value.
+The *formatters* property allows to rename displayed property name and specify format for property value.

+It is a hash object where key is a name of original property and value is a *{label, value}* object:

+* The **label** (*string*) allows to rename default property name
+* The **value** (*function* or [*d3 format string*](https://github.com/mbostock/d3/wiki/Formatting)) allows to specify formatter for property value.

 ```javascript
 {